What Is Altar Wine and What Is Used For?

 Altar wines, or communion wines, were originally created to replace actual blood sacrifices, so that people could participate without feeling guilty about drinking blood.

 While the church authority blesses the wines, the wine is not intended to be consumed as part of communion.
 Instead, altar wines can be consumed outside Mass and Holy Communion.
-Today, you’ll find they are mainly used to serve people in ceremonies, such as baptisms or weddings.
+Today, you’ll find they are mainly used to serve people in ceremonies.

 The wines are an important part of religious ceremonies in many religions.
 They play an important role in Christian ceremonies and are often used during Mass and Holy Communion.